 Several companies sell standalone, networked storage devices that will do the job for you.
 One possibility is the QNAP TS-251, and we will focus on this model.
 But alternatives such as the LaCie 2big NAS and the Buffalo LinkStation 421e have roughly similar cost.
 You can buy these products with hard drives already installed; we will assume a QNAP TS-251 with no drives and shop for drives on our own.

-You will need software.
-Get Syncrify from Synametrics.
+Next you will need to purchase software.
+We recommend using our program, Syncrify.
 It will automatically back up data on systems to wherever you specify, including your private cloud server somewhere else on the Internet.
 You can set up specific servers to synchronize automatically to the backup server.
 Syncrify encrypts all data in transit, so unencrypted data never exists on systems you do not yourself control.
-A license for six systems costs $245 (you get one free license when you buy five), bringing our total up to $842.47.
+A license for six systems will cost $245, bringing our total up to $842.47.
+(Our licenses are perpetual.
+Meaning you make a one time payment and can use Syncrify for life with no subscription cost.)

 For a modest investment you can build your own personal cloud storage server and set your business systems to back up critical data to it, securely and automatically.
 You can do this in a way that keeps data strictly under your control and with no recurring cost.
 It's something to consider next time someone tells you that everything is going to the cloud.